-For this reporting period, PCG has identified a total of 11 open findings (3 issues, 7 risks, 1 preliminary concern).
+For this reporting period, PCG has identified a total of 11 open findings (5 issues, 6 risks).
 Of the open findings, 3 are related to Quality Management.
-IV&V has closed 3 findings in this reporting period.
 The following graphs breakdown the risks by status, type, and category/priority.

 Open Risks/Issues by Category/Priority